 The Examples illustrate where we undertake both the Contestable and Non-Contestable Work.
-These costs will include the determination of the POC and assessment and design costs, though these may not be explicitly identified in the Examples.
+These costs will include the determination of the POC and assessment and design costs, though these are not explicitly identified in the Examples.

 Where Contestable Work is undertaken by an ICP, we will apply CIC Charges for services associated with the Contestable Works which would cover activities including design approval, inspection and monitoring.
-The CIC Charges shown in the Examples are for illustration only.
+The CIC Charges are not shown in the Examples.
 For the avoidance of doubt, in each Example, where an ICP undertakes the Contestable Work, our Connection Charge will include the cost of the Non-Contestable Work and the CIC Charges but exclude the cost of Contestable Work.

 The Examples are generic and standard for all LDNOs, but they do not represent the network analysis and subsequent design solutions that would be completed for an actual connection scheme.
-The actual designs are subject to our design polices.
+The actual designs are subject to our design policies.